Travel Ideas: Best Canadian Destinations for Families

 The charms of Montreal are obvious: the cobblestone streets, the European vibe, the overall joie-de-vivre.
 But while you appreciate the subtleties of one of Canada’s great cities, there are also a bunch of things the kids will enjoy, too.
-Head to Île Sainte-Helene for Canada’s second-largest amusement park, La Ronde; check out the latest Cirque du Soleil show in the city where it all began, and learn about the environment at the Biosphere.
+Head to Île Sainte-Helene for Canada’s second-largest amusement park, La Ronde; nibble on some goodies at one of Montreal's outdoor markets (like the Jean-Talon market or Atwater market), and learn about the environment at the Biosphere.
 Or, simply hit one of the city’s beaches and then go for ice cream in Old Montreal.
 Because, really, what’s a better Canadian summer experience than that?

 Add New Comment